5 Bitter Foods, Which You Better Eat, for Good Health and Immunity

 4. It improves bone health and reduces fat.

-5. Is excellent for digestion and issues related to acidity and constipation.
+5. Is excellent for digestion, and the hea issues, related to acidity and constipation.

-Therefore make a point to include some bitter taste in your daily diet, for natural cleansing of your whole system.
+Therefore, make it a point to include some bitter taste, in your daily diet, for natural cleansing of your whole system.

 “To a hungry person, every bitter food is sweet.
 When the preferable is not available, the available becomes preferable!”